Stochastic noise can be helpful for variational quantum algorithms

 \subsection{Author contributions}

 J.~E.~and J.~L.~have suggested to exploit classical stochastic noise in variational quantum algorithms, and to prove convergence guarantees for the performance of the resulting algorithms.
 J.~L., A.~A.~M., F.~W., and J.~E.~have proven the theorems of convergence.
 J.~L.~and F.~W.~have devised and conducted the numerical simulations.
-J.~L.~has performed quantum device experiments under the guidance of L.~J. All authors have discussed the results and have written the manuscript.
+J.~L.~has performed quantum device experiments under the guidance of L.~J. X.~J. has attended the discussions and contributed in the scientific updates of the draft.
+All authors have discussed the results and have written the manuscript.